Sacred Sites & Pagan Places: Origins and How to Find Ley Lines Near You

 Ley Line Magick

-In addition to speaking with spirits at local ley lines, the energy of ley lines can be used in various forms of magick.
+In addition to speaking with spirits at local ley lines, the energy of ley lines can be harnessed to aid in manifestation.
 Enlightenment is number one.
 This should go without saying that a journey to local sites will give you divine insight.
 Healing is another form of ley line magick.
-While there, ask Mother Earth to send healing vibrations through your feet and into the rest of your body to the top of your head.
-Stand still for a while and you can literally feel the healing energy pulsing up from the earth.
+While there, ask Mother Earth to send healing vibrations up through your feet and throughout your body.
+Stand still for a while and feel the healing energy pulsing up from the earth.
 It is truly amazing.
 Other forms of ley line magick include: drawing love to oneself, abundance, grounding, and cleansing.
 Have a ritual that needs a particularly strong amount of energy?
-Perform all or part of it at local ley lines and see the difference!
+Perform all or part of it at your local ley lines and see what happens!

 If you live in the United States, here are some of the sacred sites located on ley lines:

 - Bighorn Medicine Wheel, NY

 - Mount Denali, AK

 - Tocobaga Indian Mound, FL

 All Over the World

 It doesn’t matter where you live in the world – there’s a ley line close to you.
 Think of your local historical sites and of the natural landmarks.
 England has dozens of sacred sites and pagan places that converge on one particular ley line running southwest to northeast.
 There’s a line that runs directly through Easter Island in the Pacific.
 A huge intersection of ley lines is found in northern Egypt.
 And another runs over Dublin, Ireland.
 Wherever you live in the world, look up ley line world maps and start hunting!
 I promise the journey and magick will create a profound impact on your spirituality and life.

 - The Book of English Magic by Philip Carr-Gomm and Richard Heygate